-This week we pause to celebrate the talented women participating in Fall Career Accelerators in San Francisco, Seattle, and Silicon Valley.
+This week we pause to celebrate the talented women participating in ReBoot Career Accelerators and workshops in Boston, Detroit, Houston, and Silicon Valley.
 Women who are returning to work, pivoting their careers, starting businesses, or are discerning what’s next for their prime-age stage.

 While the majority have four year+ college degrees, we welcome energized goal oriented women who have not had a chance to attend college, and we have witnessed their career reentry successes.